couchbase/kv_engine/docs/BinaryProtocol.md

   enable unordered execution on connections used for DCP.
 * `Tracing` - The client wants the server to include tracing information in the response packet
+* `AltRequest support` This is purely informational (it does not enable/disable anything on the server).
+It may be used from the client to know if it may send the alternative request packet (magic 0x08) containing FrameInfo segments.

 Response: